 The fountain was built in 1554, in Florence, by Francesco Camilliani, for the garden of Don Luigi Alvarez de Toledo.
 In 1573, driven by his debts and about to move to Naples, Don Luigi sold the fountain to the Palermo Senate.

-The fountain arrived in Palermo on May 26, 1574, disassembled in 644 pieces, with some sculptures being ruined during transport or retained by the previous owner.
+The fountain arrived in Palermo on May 26, 1574, disassembled in 644 pieces, with some sculptures being damaged during transport or retained by the previous owner.
 Therefore, some adaptations were necessary and some pieces were added.

 The recomposition of the fountain was made by Camillo Camilliani, son of Francesco, with the help of Michelangelo Naccherino, and Fontana Pretoria was finished in 1581.